-Yes, you can invest in your own company either by loaning funds to the company or by purchasing equity.
-The amount and timing of your investments may vary, depending on your location, so be sure to check with a financial advisor on the best way to invest in your company.
+Yes, you can invest in your own company by loaning funds to the company or by purchasing equity.
+The amount and timing of your investments may vary, depending on your location, so be sure to check with a financial adviser on the best way to invest in your company.

 How can I invest in my small business?

-Before you invest in your small business, you’ll want to have a good understanding of your business’ finances; specifically, you’ll want to know how much you can afford to invest, how much your company is forecasted to make in the next year, and have an understanding of your business’ cash flow.
+Before you invest in your small business, you’ll want to have an understanding of your business finances.
+Specifically, you’ll want to know how much you can afford to invest, and how much your company is forecasted to make in the next year.

 How much can you invest in your own business?